spandanghosh/youtube-fetcher/README.md

 4. **Visual Enhancements**: More badges and spacing
 5. **Key Rotation Highlight**: Emphasized in Features
 6. **Timestamp**: Added last updated date

-Would you like me to add any specific details about:
-- The regex search implementation?
-- Docker resource limits?
-- API response samples?

 ## 📌 API Reference
 - [YouTube Data API v3 Docs](https://developers.google.com/youtube/v3)